Slack

 You will be redirected back to Unblocked where you can select the Slack channels to use with Unblocked.
 Although you can add Unblocked to any channels you like, Unblocked can provide the most helpful context when you use it in channels where code-specific conversations happen.

-Once you’ve chosen all of the channels you want Unblocked to access, click Save Settings.
+Once you’ve selected all of the channels you want Unblocked to access, click Save Settings.

 Invite Unblocked to Slack